-We have loaned out the devices we have been allocated and actually received, prioritising students in exam groups and will continue to do so as more arrive.
+We have loaned out the devices we have been allocated and actually received, to disadvantaged students, prioritising students in exam groups and will continue to do so as more arrive.
 For those who remain without digital access, work is collated for students and available for collection each week on a Wednesday between 10.00 am and 2.00 pm.
-This is only available for students with no digital access and not for critical worker children attending school.
-If parents do not collect the work for 2 weeks running, then they will be removed from the list, because providing this resource is very time consuming for staff and we have already seen lots of work not collected!
+This work is, as far as possible, in line with what other students are receiving.
+Paper copies are only available for students with no digital access and not for critical worker children attending school some of the time.
+If parents do not collect the work for 2 weeks running, then they will be removed from the list, because providing this resource is very time consuming for staff.

 Those with an EHCP can come into school as part of the Vulnerable children programme to access support.
 However, if these students are working from home, then they have been allocated a TA who will make regular contact, usually weekly to allow ‘face to face’ opportunities to seek additional support.

 Some disadvantaged and vulnerable students are working in school.
 For those who are working at home, and who the school have deemed in need of further support, receive phone calls from the pastoral team to help with any issues.

 Students should engage with both the live lessons and independent work and follow their normal timetable.
 However, if students become overwhelmed then they may choose to just attend the live lessons and complete the key pieces of work set in Microsoft Teams Assignments tagged ‘ASSESSMENT’ which are handed in for assessment and feedback.
 Parents play a crucial role in supporting student engagement and checking to see that students are completing work on a regular basis or encouraging them to seek support via the Teams ‘chat’ function.
 Teachers will monitor engagement in live lessons and independent work regularly and will contact parents if it appears that students are not engaging so that the school can offer further support.